dreamingrainbow/Sprint-Challenge--Processes-and-Scheduling/README.md

 1. List all of the main states a process may be in at any point in time on a standard Unix system.
 Briefly explain what each of these states mean.
+	Waiting, Running, and Blocked
+	A) Waiting or queued to be processed.
+	B) Running or Currently Executing Code.
+	C) Blocked or Executing code that is hung, or not available.

 2. What is a Zombie Process?
 How does it get created?
 How does it get destroyed?
+	A zombie process is a process that caught a cold, died, and came back wanting to eat my brains....

 3. Describe the job of the Scheduler in the OS in general.
+	If I had the job of the Scheduler, I would be exhausted.
+Telling everyone when to get up, when to sit down, when to run slow, when to run fast and when to jump of the brige....

 4. Describe the benefits of the MLFQ over a plain Round-Robin scheduler.

 ## Programming Exercise: The Lambda School Shell (`lssh`)

 This program implements a new shell that you can use to run commands from in